If you’re looking for Lough Eske Castle reviews, the article below should help.

 On the Saturday night that we visited, the bar at Lough Eske Castle area was nice and quiet, with only a handful of seats taken.

 The log book for my lumbar spine is more weathered than a fishermans boot, so I was more than satisfied with the sturdy seats throughout.

+The food in Lough Eske was stunning.
 We were booked in for a meal in their Cedars restaurant for 19:30 that evening.

 When we arrived, we were greeted by the restaurants front of house who took us to our seats and assigned us a waiter for the evening.